NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

-Niryo robot Led Ring package
+Niryo robot LED Ring package
 ========================================

-| This package is the one managing the Led Ring of Ned.
+| This package is the one managing the LED Ring of Ned2.

-| It is composed of one node, receiving commands and the current robot status, and publishing Led Ring states.
+| It is composed of one node, receiving commands and the current robot status, and publishing LED Ring states.
-| The Led Ring is composed of 30 WS2811 RGB Leds, controlled by the package with the `rpi_ws281x library <https://github.com/rpi-ws281x/rpi-ws281x-python>`_.
+| The LED Ring is composed of 30 WS2811 RGB LESs, controlled by the package with the `rpi_ws281x library <https://github.com/rpi-ws281x/rpi-ws281x-python>`_.

 .. todo:: translate this documentation in French

-Led Ring node
+LED Ring node
 --------------------------
-The ROS Node is made to manage the Led Ring state, and to publish its currents status and state on ROS topics.
+The ROS Node is made to manage the LED Ring state, and to publish its currents status and state on ROS topics.
-It uses a class implementing several animation (11 for now), allowing to control the Led Ring or to display the current robot status.
-The Led Ring is also implemented in Rviz.
+It uses a class implementing several animation (11 for now), allowing to control the LED Ring or to display the current robot status.
+The LED Ring is also implemented in Rviz.

-The Led Ring can either be:
+The LED Ring can either be:

-- in **ROBOT STATUS** mode : the Led is displaying the status of the robot.
+- in **ROBOT STATUS** mode : the LED is displaying the status of the robot.
-- | in **USER** mode : the user can control the Led Ring with the several methods implemented, through Blockly, Pyniryo or Python ROS Wrapper.
+- | in **USER** mode : the user can control the LED Ring with the several methods implemented, through Blockly, Pyniryo or Python ROS Wrapper.

 Robot status mode
 ^^^^^^^^^^^^^^^^^^^

-When displaying the **robot status**, the Led Ring has several states which represent different modes and error status.
+When displaying the **robot status**, the LED Ring has several states which represent different modes and error status.
 Refer to the following table.
 The node subscribes to the ROS topic ``/niryo_robot_status/robot_status``, published by the package niryo_robot_status.

 .. todo:: add a link to the niryo robot status package once it is documented

-.. todo:: update the table if we add colors for other robots status

 .. list-table::
    :header-rows: 1